Ahmedmosaafan/MY-PORTFOLIO/05_PLC_Automation/Graduation_Project_Filling_Machine/README.md

 * `/Documentation`: Project reports and electrical wiring diagrams.

 ---
-*Developed by [Your Name] - Focused on Industrial Automation and Digital Transformation.*
+*Developed by [Ahmed saafan and his Team] - Focused on Industrial Automation and Digital Transformation.*